NREL/BioReactorDesign/docs/source/bubbleColumn.rst

       :align: center
       :alt: Schematic of the block cylindrical geometry

-Note that the first radial number ``"column_trans`` is special and results in 2 radial blocks.
+Note that the first radial number ``column_trans`` is special and results in 2 radial blocks.
 The first radial block is the square of the pillow-mesh where the edge is half of the first coordinate (275/2=137.5).
 The second radial block is the outer-shell of the pillow.

 Each one of the cylindrical blocks will be meshed because we are constructing a bubble column.
 So there is no need for defining one of the blocks as a wall (conversely to the example shown in :ref:`Block cylindrical meshing<block_cyl>`